Employer of Record

 Social Security Contributions

 Social security contributions in Portugal are a shared responsibility between employees and employers.
-The rates, set at 11% for employees and 23.75% for employers, are applied to the employee’s gross remuneration and cover family, pension, and unemployment benefits.
+The standard rates remain 11% for employees and 23.75% for employers, applied to the employee’s gross remuneration and covering a broad range of social protection benefits.

-Additionally, employers must purchase an insurance premium to cover occupational accidents, the cost of which varies based on work and risk classification.
+Additionally, employers must purchase insurance to cover occupational accidents, with the premium varying according to the activity and risk classification.

-In 2023, the monthly minimum wage in Portugal is set at EUR 760.
+In 2026, the monthly national minimum wage in Portugal is EUR 920.

 Portugal Employee Hiring Cost